 What are Legacy gifts?

-Legacy gifts provide for the library’s future financial stability and continued excellence.
-They are realized during or after a donor’s lifetime.
+Legacy gifts can be realized during or after a donor’s lifetime.
 The most common and simple way to make a Legacy gift is by a will bequest or by designating Wood Library as the beneficiary of a retirement asset or life insurance policy.
 Legacy gifts can also be property or securities, or a deferred gift such as a charitable gift annuity or a trust.
-Learn more about the different types of Legacy gift options below.

 Create your legacy—make a difference!